Michiels96/workflow-githubactions-template/README.md

 ## Workflow

-Syntax can be found https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions
+Syntax can be found, see [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).

-Events that trigger a workflow: https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows
+Events that trigger a workflow, see [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

+If your yaml file syntax is incorrect, you can check it [here](https://yamlchecker.com/).

 ## GitHub Actions